hktechnologies/hktechnologies/README.md

 - 👋 Hi, I’m @honey_boy
-- 👀 I’m interested in game development and 3D animation design.
+- 👀 I believe in the philosophy of each day being anew to learn something you haven't learned before, so in that spirit, what are you learning today?
-- 🌱 I’m currently learning 3D sculpting using Blender 3.x with collaboration with Unreal Engine 5 (out the pot into the fire, right?! lol).
-Other technical
+- 🌱 My experiences fall under the art of IT System consultancy with 5+ yrs. experience in the operations management and system architecture.
-- projects I am undergoing is learing both Python 3 and C++20.
+- 🌎 My current personal portfolio projects includes building apps and workflow automations for advanced proficiency in both Python 3.x & C++20
-- 💞️ I’m looking to collaborate on a video game project for a small-scale open world, third-perspective action-strategy game set in Ancient Greece.
+- 💞️ I’m looking to collaborate on a video game project for a small-scale open world, third-perspective action-strategy game set in Ancient Greece, or possibly in a small community settings as a sandbox environment for full-scale growth.
 - 📫 I can be reached at shareif.parker@honeyktechnologies.com

 <!---